Cooperative board games have a lot in common with competitive board games.

 But when researchers tested this game on children at the Max Planck Institute of Evolutionary Anthropology, they noticed that even the 5-year-olds failed to use the poaching tactic.
 They did it sometimes, but no more frequently than you'd expect by chance (Shmidt et al 2016).

-Other experiments have reported similar findings: When a competitive game depends on imposing penalties on competitors, preschoolers often fail to do so (Priewasser et al 2013).
+When a game depends on imposing penalties on competitors, young children often fail to do so.

 Is it because children are shy, or trying to be kind?

 Those are certainly possibilities, but it seems telling that kids failed to impose penalties even after other players used this same tactic against them (Priewasser et al 2013).

 Moreover, the use of competitive tactics is linked with a child's performance on a perspective-taking task -- one that requires a child to understand that her beliefs differ from those of another person.